yamt/toywasm/doc/annotations.md

 build-time configuratons.
 That is, 128-bit for the `v128` type if toywasm is built with SIMD enabled. (`-D TOYWASM_ENABLE_WASM_SIMD=ON`, which is the default) Othewise, it's 64-bit.
-While fixed-sized values incurs up to 4x memory overhead (eg. by using 128 bits to store an i32 value) for wasm operand stack, wasm locals, and wasm tables.
+Fixed-sized values incurs up to 4x memory overhead (eg. by using 128 bits to store an i32 value) for wasm operand stack, wasm locals, and wasm tables.
 While it might sound very inefficient, it's likely more cpu-efficient for typical workloads, especially on a 64-bit host.